+Interestingly though, in its wooden training form, it lived on well into the last decades of the 1700s, possibly even the early 1800s, disappearing only with the last vestiges of the Holy Roman Empire.
 Also, there has been some speculation that the dussacke waster made out of wood and sometimes also leather has its roots in a flax preparation tool called a scutching knife.
 However, we still don’t really know for sure if there is such a relationship.
 Most early flax knives appear to have had a rather different design.

 The 19th cent Swedish scutching knives were indeed quite similar in design to the dussack waster, but we currently don’t know how far back that specific design goes.
 Most of the preserved ones date to the 1800s and were given by the fiance as an engagement gift to the future bride.
 These are still common in many Swedish homes as they are usually highly decorated and were never intended to be used for other purposes than decorative.
 Still, the shape is obviously older and most certainly dates to at least the 1700s.